It's the biggest purchase of your life, and small mistakes can cost large. So we've drawn up a house-buying battleplan, with 50 top tips'n'tricks.

 For starters, find the Cheapest Home Phone and Cheapest Broadband, then try Digital TV Cost Haggling and Water Bills.
 Those are just the start.
 For a detailed checklist of over 30 quick ways to cut bills, see the Money Makeover guide.

-With a full-time lodger, you can take home £4,250 without paying a penny in tax.
+If there's a spare room in your place, you could rent it out to a full-time lodger and take home £4,250 a year without paying a penny in tax.
 If you've a desirable property and don't mind paying income tax on anything above this, you could easily earn more.

-If you're renting a room out, you've two options to legitimately reduce tax, but you must choose one:
+If you're renting a room out, then you have two options to legitimately reduce tax - but you must choose one:

 This is a huge tax break for most people and really ups the gain.
 Better still, as a landlord you'll be expected to ask for a month in advance, which means ready cash comes in quickly.